About After Misery: After Misery first started as a platform to discuss films casually on social media in January 2018

 I'd like to write for After Misery, how may I approach this?

 - It's not a guarantee but we are open to working with professional and kind-hearted writers.
 Few bullet points about that:

 • Do your research about After Misery.
 Read some reviews, read how they are structured and what the framework is.
 Just to keep things in line, we use a five star system with 0,5 star difference and use of Smileys/Frowneys is recommended.
 With international coverage, we also mention the original title and language in the review -> ''Another Round (Druk in Danish)''

 • Since we don't assign films/shows per se, After Misery could be the place to step out of your comfort zone.
 International films/series and indies would be at the top of that list as they are most likely to not be part of the planned future coverage.

 • This should be obvious but we don't deal with racist, sexist, homophobic, transphobic etc. writing.
 You know, just don't be an idiot, we don't want idiots here.

 • Knowledge about filmmaking itself is most appreciated.
 For example: knowing the difference between sound editing and sound mixing, difference between production designer and prop master, or what colouring and cinematography actually are.

 • Show in your writing that you care in the sense that you have bothered to check how to spell the filmmakers or actors' names and give a little bit of story explanation to those who are unfamiliar with the film/series.

-Hi Jonas, I'm (X Y) from another film outlet/magazine/site and we enjoy your writing.
+Hi S.J., I'm (X Y) from another film outlet/magazine/organisation and we enjoy your writing/work.
 Would you be available to write for us/be a part of a programming team or jury, and how may we approach you?

 - Let's chat about that.
 Use the email address on the contact page.